mclaurinpd/hfPortfolio/blog/_posts/2018-10-21-TheUltimateNovaScotiaRoadTripGuide.md

 ---

-{% include figure.html image="/assets/images/novaScotia/thumb_IMG_Canada_Road.jpg" caption="Canadian Road" width="800" height="600" %}
+{% include figure.html image="/assets/images/novaScotia/thumb_IMG_Canada_Road.jpg" width="800" height="600" %}

-## I just got back from a week-long trip in Canada with my boyfriend, and it was one of the most beautiful places I’ve ever been.
+### I just got back from a week-long trip in Canada with my boyfriend, and it was one of the most beautiful places I’ve ever been.

 Driving through almost-empty roads in the countryside, surrounded by yellow-gold and red-orange trees with craggy hills and clear blue waters is something I definitely never experience in Florida.
 (I got to wear a hat!
 And a jacket on this trip!)